dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 }
 ```

-For a `ref` to non `ref struct` this rule is trivially satisfied as the values all have the same *safe-to-escape* scope.
+For a `ref` to non `ref struct` this rule is trivially satisfied as the values all have the same *safe-context*.
 This rule really only comes into play when the value is a `ref struct`.

 This behavior of `ref` will also be important in a future where we allow `ref` fields to `ref struct`.

 #### scoped locals
 <a name="examples-scoped-locals"></a>

-The use of `scoped` on locals will be particularly helpful to code patterns which conditionally assign values with different *safe-to-escape* scope to locals.
-It means code no longer needs to rely on initialization tricks like `= stackalloc byte[0]` to define a local *safe-to-escape* but now can simply use `scoped`.
+The use of `scoped` on locals will be particularly helpful to code patterns which conditionally assign values with different *safe-context* to locals.
+It means code no longer needs to rely on initialization tricks like `= stackalloc byte[0]` to define a local *safe-context* but now can simply use `scoped`.

 ```c#
 // Old way